 Lucky for you, there’s an ingenious solution: A USB-C Hub.

-USB-C Hub is a handy tool that seamlessly connects all of your devices and memory cards.
+A USB-C Hub is a handy tool that seamlessly connects all of your devices and memory cards.
 They do the hard work of connecting your setup together.
-With more manufacturers restricting port compatibility in an effort to keep designs simple and costs down, a USB-C hub is the accessory you need to make the most out of your tech.
+With manufacturers restricting port compatibility in an effort to keep designs slick, a USB-C hub is an Apple accessory you need to make the most out of your new iPad Pro.

 We get it.
 You’re looking for a solution to the problem of low port options, so the aesthetics of your new USB-C hub design aren’t really important.
 But wait a second.
 This device is going to be sitting on your desk all day long.
 It needs to look the part!